bv300t/aws-shared-examples/iam-user-create/README.md

 # IAM User Creation Example

-#### This the following instructions will create an IAM user with programmatic and console access via CloudFormation.
+#### The following instructions will guide you to create a CloudFormation Stack.
+This stack will create an IAM user with admin rights, console access and credentials for programmatic access.
 It will store the programmatic credentials in Secrets Manager.

 #### Note: There is a small monthly usage charge for Secrets Manager.
 You can use these credentials by retrieving the values from secrets manager.
 <br/>